visualengineers/sci-knowledge-base/pages/index.md

 ### Workshop Builder

-With the [Workshop Builder]({{ site.baseurl }}/workshop-builder), modular workshops tailored to the custom needs can be composed from the knowledge items.
-Therefore, the starting point for a practical walkthrough through SCI-KB that is based on the context of the workshop and its objectives is suggested.
-The walktrough may be thematic, problem- or topic-oriented, a deep-dive into specific knowledge or explorative.
+With the [Workshop Builder]({{ site.baseurl }}/workshop-builder), you can find assistance in finding an arrangement of knowledge items, using them as building  blocks to conduct a workshop that is tailored to your individual needs.
+Based on the information you provide about the goal and context of the workshop, it will suggest suitable tools and your the starting point for a practical walk-through through SCI-KB.
+To match your needs, the walk-trough may be thematic, problem- or topic-oriented, a deep-dive into specific knowledge or explorative.

 ### Support